Last updated on February 16, 2023

 Warren Instigator | Illustration by Svetlin Velinov

-Double strike allows a creature to deal damage twice in a single attack step by having it deal damage during the first strike phase and the regular damage phase.
+Double strike allows a creature to deal damage twice in a single attack step.
+It deals damage during both the first strike combat damage step and the regular combat damage step.

 During the damage step in most Magic games, all creatures deal damage at the same time.
 The only exceptions to this are first strike and double strike.
 First strike allows a creature to deal damage before any other creature that doesn’t have that keyword.
 This gives you an obvious advantage in combat since your creature can take down an opponent’s creature without taking any damage.